KHZ-INTL/blog/_posts/2017-12-17-crackme-writeup-snd-01.markdown

+Essentially the ReadFile function is called to read the serial key from the Keyfile.dat into the memory.
 Looking at it from a practical point of view, this function is being called to read the serial key from the "Keyfile.dat" file.